The Socially Distant Sports Bar: Bubbins Bulls**t

 During episode 121, Mike inducted a new segment of the show for clips that he keeps meaning to discuss on the podcast but forgets about, this was to be known as "Bubbins Bulls**t" acknowledging that some of the BS that Mike mentions is worth remembering for future episodes.
 The first of these was Tom Brady throwing The Vince Lombardi Trophy between boats celebrating Tampa Bays win at Super Bowl LV.

 Michael Owen's Movie Club Patreon Specials

-In July 2020, in addition to bonus Patreon content on the main podcast a sister podcast, “Michael Owen's Movie Club” was introduced, the hosts watch a fictional sporting themed film and discuss it.
-The title comes from Michael Owen’s admission that he has only ever seen 8 films and didn't like them because they aren't real.
+In July 2020, in addition to bonus Patreon content on the main podcast a sister podcast, "Michael Owen's Movie Club" was introduced, the hosts watch a fictional sporting themed film and discuss it.
+As the series developed, the sports themes of the selected movies became less important, instead focusing on films the presenters liked.
+The title comes from Michael Owen's admission that he has only ever seen 8 films and didn't like them because they aren't real.

+Hoffi Pod

+Episode 170 of The Socially Distant Sports Bar, named 'Hoffi Pod', used the regular format of the Podcast (2 rounds of 3 clips, a documentary, and a book) only without the restrictions of using Sport-adjacent themes.
+In September 2023, Hoffi Pod began as a Patron exclusive series, where the presenters usually discuss 3 non-sports clips, occasionally discussing a documentary.

 Pint Sized Distant Pod

 In November 2022, the podcast started to look back through their archive of episodes and selected some favourite stories, anecdotes and funny bits.
 The first clip was taken from "Episode 39: I Couldn't Bare To Think Of You Eating Cold Beans" recalling Mike's story of buying a camping stove for an optician he had just met.